im-dravo/weather-forecast/README.md

 8. Also the API keys needs to be come from external package.
 9. Create DDD based UAT tests using cucumber (for API)
 10. Logging for the app.
+11. Add Circuit breaker for external API call, to open weather (using Spring circuit breaker lib).

 ## Code structure